 So you’ve found your dream home.
 There’s just one problem: You haven’t been able to sell your house yet.
 So what do you do?
-In this article, we hope to help you figure out how to move if your house hasn’t sold yet in & SE.
+In this article, we hope to help you figure out how to move if your house hasn’t sold yet in RI.

 Moving can be tough when you are trying to buy and sell a home all at once.
 The FHA, Fanny Mae, and Freddie Mac all have rules about getting a second mortgage while you still own your home.
 If you want to secure an additional mortgage, you will have to clear a few hurdles.

-How to Move if Your House Hasn’t Sold Yet in & SE
+How to Move if Your House Hasn’t Sold Yet in RI

 First off, to qualify for a second mortgage through the FHA, you must meet certain qualifications.